Celebrating Your Life While Facing Tragedy, Death

 Taking Stock of Life

-Prior to this incident, I always wondered when my final day would come because of this disease.
+Prior to this incident, I always wondered when my final day would come because of being diagnosed with mesothelioma.
 I thought of funeral arrangements, making provisions for my children and other plans.
 These thoughts of death haunted me every day.
 I felt guilty because here I was, blessed to be in remission, yet obsessing over my own death.

 I attended the funeral services of my departed friends.
 It was sad and enlightening.
 As the obituary was read, I realized that I had not accomplished much in my life so far.
 There were hundreds of people in attendance.
 Would I have that sort of attendance at my funeral?